Skip to content

 1. Installs and starts the Keylime Rust agent

-Policy updates (from a signed Git push) are fanned out via keylime_tenant -c update to the verifier, which picks up the new allowed-hash set on the next poll cycle.
+Policy updates (from a signed Git push) are fanned out via keylime_tenant -c update to the verifier, which evaluates the new allowed-hash set against subsequent pushed attestations.

 RATS Framework — the IETF architecture Keylime implements.
 Linux IMA — the kernel subsystem that produces the measurements Keylime verifies.
 Sigstore / Cosign — how runtime policies are signed before being pushed to Keylime.